 A funny thing happened along the way to the PDC—I got to meet DaveC.
 It was terrifying.
 And then gratifying.

 As soon as it became clear that MFC and C++ would ship with the PDC release of Windows NT we were introduced to the NT “ship room.”
 This was a conference room, but one where the team met every day to discuss bugs and propose changes to the product.
+The NT team (and many other teams) preferred to call it the “War Room” as a source of pride, sometimes even officially with an officially engraved door sign.
+I always hated that term and wouldn’t use it (building software is not a war, at the very least).
 It was lorded over by the most imposing engineer I ever met, DaveC.
 Everyone was terrified of Dave.
 No one wanted to be responsible for slowing down the progress or worse introducing an error somewhere that caused problems for others.
 The ship rooms in Apps were challenging but nothing at all like this one.
 During the NT project, Dave famously put his fist through the wall.
 The team memorialized the hole by writing the date next to it with a marker.
 Things were different over there.
 My role was to attend these meetings regularly and not say anything, and if I was asked something, to say that “MFC was on track and had no issues.”
 And then go back and do everything to have no issues.
 Keith Rowe (KeithRo) had the job representing the compiler to the ship room and was constantly given a much harder time at these meetings.
 I am certain his Canadian disposition served him well in these moments.
 I just sat in the back and wasn’t allowed to make a mistake.

 There was just one thing.
 I thought the Windows NT team was making a mistake, and a big one.
 We were building MFC to make it easy for programmers to create apps for either 16-bit Windows 3.0 as it was shipping millions of copies and for the new 32-bit Windows NT.
 We were committed to using the Windows APIs and not fixing them or changing them.
 Unfortunately, there was an organizational and philosophical schism across the 16-bit Windows 3 team and the 32-bit NT team.
 The resulting divide created a difference in the APIs for each Windows, a difference in expression (in WINDOWS.H to be specific) that made it difficult for the APIs to work in C++.
 Ostensibly, this was due to expanding the APIs to handle twice as many bytes that is “widening” from 16 to 32 bits.
 But much of it was also rooted in assumptions for how compilers worked which were not correct.
 The functionality was the same, but it would have made it tricky for developers and would not have worked if there was ever a world where we would move from 32 bits to 64 bits (which of course happened a decade later).
 The idea of a seamless and scalable API from 16-bit to 32-bit (also 64-bit) Windows was a key strategic initiative and it felt like we were at ground zero showing it was not coming together nearly as clean as it could.
 There were also a good number of gratuitous changes in Windows APIs (among the 350 or so that existed at the time) that were made by the NT team, likely “fixing” some irregularities or inconsistencies in the original Windows APIs.